one-time establishment fee

 We know there’s a lot of information out there; these terms will help you sort through the different types of plans.

 Limited Liability Company (LLC) has rapidly become one of the most popular business entity types for all types of businesses.
-This is largely because it is an LLC is considered to be simpler and more flexible than a corporation.
+This is largely because an LLC is considered to be simpler and more flexible than a corporation.
 The LLC business structure combines the pass-through taxation of a partnership or sole proprietorship with the limited liability of a corporation.

-Limited Liability Companies, like corporations, are recognized as separate legal entities, meaning its members are protected from company debts, obligations, and liabilities.
+Limited Liability Companies, like corporations, are recognized as separate legal entities.
+This means that the members of an LLC are protected from company debts, obligations, and liabilities.
 In the self-directed IRA LLC context, the IRA owns the LLC and the manager of the LLC is the IRA holder (you).